1 in 6 women are victims of relationship abuse.

 We help victims plan a safe escape when they are ready.
 We represent them in family court for orders of protection and civil court if they are seeking further compensation for the hell they endured.

-“I contacted this firm because an ex-partner had threatened to continue his control and abuse through online revenge.
-I had no idea that this was considered sexual assault.
-I had contacted my family attorney, and she could not help me but gave me referrals to more aggressive family/divorce attorneys.
+“I contacted C.A.
+Goldberg because an ex-partner had threatened to continue his control and abuse through online revenge.
+I had contacted my family attorney, and she couldn’t help me but gave me referrals to more aggressive family/divorce attorneys.
 I called three other attorneys who either did not get back to me or did not know what to do.
-Literally, no clue, no mention of a TRO.
-By the time, I found Carrie Goldberg’s firm, I was suffering from volatile threats and harassment that included threats to my children, family, friends, and colleagues.
-There is no good way to say “thank you” for what Adam Massey has done for me – my emotional wellness, my physical safety.
-He did whatever it took to stop the abuse as fast as he could.
-Often it felt like his goal was about how to keep me together while also fighting my cause.
-When I was incapable of fighting, he did it.
-When I was ready to do the fighting, he cheered me on and stayed close.
-Through his support and astute legal action, I was able to navigate my fear with my agency.
-Adam’s legal advising and knowledge are informed by his deep convictions about survivor advocacy and victim care.
-He is as intellectual as he is strategic; and, most importantly, he is a passionate good person.
-I am grateful for my life every day and for what he did to keep me safe.” -FEMALE, EDUCATOR, DOMESTIC VIOLENCE SURVIVOR
+Literally, no clue.
+By the time, I found C.A.
+Goldberg, I was suffering from volatile threats and harassment that included threats to my children, family, friends, and colleagues.
+There is no good way to say “thank you” for what C.A.
+Goldberg has done for me – my emotional wellness, my physical safety.
+They did whatever it took to stop the abuse as fast as they could.” -WOMAN, EDUCATOR, DOMESTIC VIOLENCE SURVIVOR

 We Address the Following: